HilscherAutomation/run.sensoredge.io/README.md

 # run.sensoredge.io
-Script files to initiate a basic container setup for the sensorEDGE FIELD device with a single command line
+Script files to initiate predefined container setups for a sensorEDGE FIELD device